 Most of the times, the sales representative bring with him an electric fan and a multimeter.
 They use the multimeter to measure the current that drawn by the electric fan with and without the power saving box.
 Initially without the energy saving box, the current on the multimeter is high.
 The current measured once the energy saving box is plugged in is definitely lower than the initial current.
-Ordinary people are surely amazed and purchase one but they do not realize the savings as advertised!
+Ordinary people are surely amazed and purchase one but after months of using the device, they do not realize the savings as advertised!

 Without the Electricity Saving Box plugged in, the current reading is high.
-Once they plugged in the box the current is much lower.
-They then concluded a big savings when using their product.
+Advertisers emphasized this to the crowd.

-BUT WAIT…How they perform the demo?
 Are they showing evidence on actual power consumption with and without the box?
+The answer is no!
 What they did is only getting the current drawn by the appliance.
 They multiply the current to the voltage and claimed that this is the power consumed by the electric fan.
 This is not yet the real power consumed by the electric fan.
 The real power always includes the power factor on it as illustrated in equation 2 above.